Tuesday, November 25, 2003

 It would be quite an evening even without the Neil bonus.
 Other highlights included, Lester Chambers "People Get Ready", Jill Sobule's 'You Will Never Love Me', Rage Against The Machine's Tom Morella (The Night Watchman) "House Gone Up In Flames", Boots Riley's 'This is For All', Steve Earle's 'Ashes to Ashes' and "John Walker Blue's", and Billy Bragg's 'The Price of Oil'.

 Of course, there was a fair amount of criticism from the stage about the impact of media consolidation.
-With the media now controlled by corporate conglomerates like Clear Channel and GE, the public is less informed than ever before.
-With the media's push of non-news celebrity stories like Michael Jackson, Britney Spears, Jennifer Lopez/Ben Affleck, Paris Hilton, and Kobe Bryant it has become harder for people to obtain balanced information on far more important issues impacting jobs, trade, environment and politics.
+With the elite brain dead mainstream media state propaganda machine now controlled by mega corporate conglomerates like Clear Channel, Disney, Viacom and GE, the public is much less informed than ever before (and it's always been pretty poor).
+With the media's relentless push of trivial non-news celebrity stories like Michael Jackson, Britney Spears, Jennifer Lopez/Ben Affleck, Paris Hilton, Kobe Bryant, etc. it has become harder and harder for people to obtain truthful -- much less balanced -- information on far, far more important issues impacting jobs, trade, environment, justice and politics.

 The show closed with "The Time Has Come" with all the performers on stage leading the crowd through the chorus.
 As the crowd filed out of the 3.5 hour show, they were greeted by volunteers with clipboards for a variety of causes.